ChristopheCVB/TouchPortalPluginSDK/README.md

 This Project is an SDK to create a Touch Portal Plugin using Java and Gradle

+The Touch Portal Plugin documentation can be found [here](https://www.touch-portal.com/sdk)

+## Documentation

+Once you have cloned this project, you can run the `gradlew javaDoc` and browse the document in the `build/docs/javadoc` of each module

 ## Releases

 Last version is 2.2.0